 - They will let you make a phone call to contact a family member, friend, or bail bondsman.

-- If you are expected to be released quickly, they will let you keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail jumpsuit.
+- If you are expected to be released quickly, they will let you keep wearing your own clothes, but if you are not expected to make bail quickly you will have to change into a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell your story so other people can learn from your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that might help others make it through jail processing?